brillout/goldpage/docs/readme.template.md

 ## !VAR RENDER_WHEN

-There are three page configs that allow you to control when and where your page is rendered:
+There are three page configs that allow you to control when your page is rendered:
 - `renderToDom` - If set to true, your page is rendered in the browser (to the DOM).
 - `renderToHtml` - If set to true, your page is rendered to HTML (in Node.js).
 - `renderHtmlAtBuildTime` - Whether your page is rendered to HTML at request-time or at build-time.